 - Swimsuit and/or quick dry top and bottom (depending on weather and personal preference)

 - Water-friendly footwear (sandals with straps, water socks, or tennis shoes are best, but flip-flops work too!)

 - Sunscreen, hat, sunglasses with retaining head-strap (i.e. Chums)

 - Waterproof camera (optional)

-*Please note we require a minimum of 10 guests to confirm.
+*Please note we require a minimum of two guests to confirm.
 If you are on your own, however, you can still join in the fun!
-We'll be sure to place you with another group in order to confirm your trip.
+We'll try to place you with another group in order to confirm your trip.